An F-Chart is a simple chart to generate and interpret, especially if you are familiar with comparable charts such as the P-Chart.

 The order of your data is important since changes are detected in control charts over time.
 Have the oldest data on top.

 Data collection should occur at equally spaced intervals of time.
-Make sure the intervals are at a short enough time to note process changes as they happen.
+Make sure the intervals are short enough to note process changes as they happen.

 Adding the F-Chart to your toolbelt